joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 **[00:15:16 → End]**

-This implementation represents the **first phase** of JCB’s router improvements.
+This implementation represents the **first phase** of JCB's router improvements.
 Future updates aim to make the dynamic guessing logic more intelligent.

-Developers are encouraged to contribute via JCB’s **GitHub repository** to refine these routing methods.
+Developers are encouraged to contribute via JCB's **GitHub repository** to refine these routing methods.

 ---